soldair/node-watchfd/readme.md

 [![Build Status](https://secure.travis-ci.org/soldair/node-watchfd.png)](http://travis-ci.org/soldair/node-watchfd)

-## goal
+## watchfd

+Watch events open,change,unlink on all files that are refrenced or become refrenced by path

-provide events for any file descriptors that are referenced by a watched path or were referenced by a watched path for as long as they are active. active is defined by a timeout since last event. file descriptors that become inactive are removed.
+provide events for any file descriptors that are referenced by a watched path, or were referenced by a watched path for as long as they are still changing. active is defined by a timeout since last event. file descriptors that become inactive are removed.